badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 categories: iOS tutorial
 ---

-This the second of a series of tutorials in which we build **Freehand Drawing** for iOS.
+This the second in a series of tutorials in which we build **Freehand Drawing** for iOS.
 In this part we'll add undo functionality and the ability to draw dots.

 In the [previous post][post1] we built a simple UIView subclass that handles touches and draws the stroke.
 We found some performance and memory issues and fixed them.
-Now we reached the point when we want to add more functionality to this simple implementation.
+Now we’ve reached the point where we want to add more functionality to this simple implementation.

 # Drawing dots

 In the initial implementation we didn't add a way for the user to draw dots.
-We can interpret she wants to draw a dot when she taps on the screen.
+We can interpret that she wants to draw a dot when she taps on the screen.

 Let's try to add this to the current code, with the simplest implementation we can think of.
 You can go directly to the changes [here][points].

-So first thing we need to do is add a gesture recognizer for taps, and draw a dot when the gesture is ended:
+So the first thing we need to do is add a gesture recognizer for taps, and draw a dot when the gesture is ended:

 {% highlight swift %}